ambarishbiswas/miums_v1.0/README.md

 <h5>Options for Iterative classification:</h5>

- 	-iterative_search                     0/1                       [Default is set to 1, i.e. the taxonomy will be predicted on the contigs in an iterative way, where in each run 'Reference Library of Marker Sequence' created in the previous run(s) will be used for classifying more 'related' contigs ]
+ 	-iterative_search/is                     0/1                       [Default is set to 1, i.e. the taxonomy will be predicted on the contigs in an iterative way, where in each run 'Reference Library of Marker Sequence' created in the previous run(s) will be used for classifying more 'related' contigs.
+This option is only recomended for metaviromes]

  	-is_sensitivity                       HIGH/MEDIUM/LOW           [Default is set to HIGH; The options (i.e. high, medium or low) controls the level of effort given while constructing the 'Reference Library of Marker Sequence (RLMS)'; LOW= only proteins classified in the previous round; MEDIUM= (proteins classified in the previous round + MIUMS RLMS); HIGH= (proteins classified in the previous round + MIUMS RLMS + Negative_control); ]